dapr/docs/daprdocs/content/en/getting-started/quickstarts/statemanagement-quickstart.md

 description: "Get started with Dapr's State Store"
 ---

 Let's take a look at Dapr's [State Management building block]({{< ref state-management >}}).
-In this quickstart, you will learn how to store and query data as key/value pairs in the [supported state stores]({{< ref supported-state-stores.md >}}).

-State management is one of the most common needs of any application: new or legacy, monolith or microservice.
-Dealing with different databases libraries, testing them, handling retries and faults can be time consuming and hard.
+You can use Dapr's state management consistency and concurrency capabilities to:
+* Maintain and test different databases and libraries.
+* Handle retries and faults.

-Dapr provides state management capabilities that include consistency and concurrency options.
-In this guide we’ll start of with the basics: Using the key/value state API to allow an application to save, get and delete state.
+In this quickstart, you use the key/value pairs in the [supported state stores]({{< ref supported-state-stores.md >}}) and allow an application to save, get, and delete state.
+Our example below uses a Redis instance, but you can use RabbitMQ, Kafka, etc.

 <img src="/images/state-management-overview.png" width=800 style="padding-bottom:15px;">